ibrahim-s/searchWith/readme.md

 Or
 select some text and press once, a menu will be displayed with various search engines to choose from.
 And while text is selected, you can press the gesture twice to search with Google directly.
-The Default gesture for the addon is: NVDA+ Windows+ S.
+The Default gesture for the addon is: NVDA+ Alt+ S.
 but you can as always add a gesture or change the existed one going to :
 NVDA menu>preferences>inputGestures>Search With category.

 ## Usage ##

 *	If you want to enter a search query, just press the addon gesture
-*	A dialog will be displayed, with an edit field to enter the search term you want
+*	A dialog will be displayed, with an edit field to enter the search term.
-Want to search with Google, just press enter
+Want to search with Google? just press enter
 *	Otherwise tab to Other Engines button, and give it a space
 *	A popup menu will show up, with various search engines to choose.
 Yahoo, Bing, DuckDuckGo, and Youtube.
 This is the default menu, and you may modify it from addon's setting panel.
-*	Anothr way to use the addon, is by selecting some text
+*	Another way to use the addon, is by selecting some text
-*	And on Pressing the addon's gesture, or any other you have assigned to it
+And on Pressing the addon's gesture, or any other you have assigned to it
-*	A virtual menu will be displayed with various search engines
+a virtual menu will be displayed with various search engines
 Either the default menu, or any other you have tailed to your needs.
 *	Choose one and press enter, the default browser will open displaying search results.
-*	Or, if you want to search with Google directly
+Or, if you want to search with Google directly
-*	Press the gesture twice, and you are done.
+press the gesture twice, and you are done.
 *	Want to modify Search with menu?
 *	Yes you  can do that from the setting panel,  and adjust the menu to fit to your mood and needs.
 *	You can from there, add to Search with menu, other available search engines
 *	And you can if you like, remove an item from it, move item up, move item down, or return and set it to default state.
-*	If you want these modifications to be permanant, you have to save configuration after wards.
+*	If you want these modifications to be permanent, you have to save configuration after wards.
 *	Want to search Google using other language options?
 Go to, Search With category in setting panels
 From the cumbo box there, you can choose search Google either: